awsdocs/aws-systems-manager-user-guide/doc_source/sysman-managed-instance-activation.md

 # Step 4: Create a Managed\-Instance Activation for a Hybrid Environment<a name="sysman-managed-instance-activation"></a>

 To set up servers and virtual machines \(VMs\) in your hybrid environment as managed instances, you need to create a managed\-instance activation\.
-After you complete the activation, you receive an Activation Code and Activation ID\.
-This Code/ID combination functions like an Amazon EC2 access ID and secret key to provide secure access to the Systems Manager service from your managed instances\.
+After you successfully complete the activation, you *immediately* receive an Activation Code and Activation ID\.
+You specify this Code/ID combination when you install SSM Agent on servers and VMs in your hybrid environment\.
+The Code/ID provides secure access to the Systems Manager service from your managed instances\.

+**Important**
+Systems Manager immediately returns the Activation Code and ID to the console or the command window, depending on how you created the activation\.
+Copy this information and store it in a safe place\.
+If you navigate away from the console or close the command window, you might lose this information\.
+If you lose it, you must create a new activation\.

 **About activation expirations**
 An *activation expiration* is a window of time when you can register on\-premises machines with Systems Manager\.
 An expired activation has no impact on your servers or virtual machines \(VMs\) that you registered with Systems Manager\.
 This means that if an activation expires then you can’t register more servers or VMs with Systems Manager by using that specific activation\.
 You simply need to create a new one\.
 Every on\-premises server and VM you previously registered remains registered as a Systems Manager managed instance until you explicity deregister it\.
 You can deregister a managed instance in your hybrid environment in the **Managed Instances** area of the Systems Manager console, by using the AWS CLI command [deregister\-managed\-instance](https://docs.aws.amazon.com/cli/latest/reference/ssm/deregister-managed-instance.html), or by using the API action [DeregisterManagedInstance](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DeregisterManagedInstance.html)\.